Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Baltimore has combined with its opponents to score more than 47 points in three of six games this season.
+- Baltimore's games this season have gone over 47 points three of six times.

-- Cincinnati and its opponents have combined to score more than 47 points in two games this season.
+- Cincinnati has combined with its opponents to score more than 47 points in two games this season.

-- The two teams combine to score 53 points per game, 6.0 more than the total in this contest.
+- The combined points per game average of the two teams, 53, is 6.0 points greater than Sunday's over/under.

-- These two squads combine to allow 39 points per game, 8.0 fewer than this contest's over/under.
+- These two squads combine to surrender 39 points per game, 8.0 fewer than this contest's over/under.

 - Ravens games this season feature an average total of 49.3 points, a number 2.3 points higher than Sunday's over/under.

-- The 46.2 PPG average total in Bengals games this season is 0.8 points fewer than this game's over/under.
+- In 2020, games involving the Bengals have averaged a total of 46.2 points, 0.8 fewer than this game's set over/under.

 Ravens stats and trends